logzio/logz-docs/_source/logzio_collections/_prometheus-sources/dotnet-custom.md

 #### Suggested remedy

-Verify connectivity of your host/server as follows.
+Verify connectivity of your Logz.io listener as follows.

 * For Linux and Mac servers, use `telnet`: